eevennsoh/venn-prototyping-kit/registry/ads/instructions.md

 ### 1.1 Create `plan.md`

 - Review the attached image or Figma design in detail.
-  - Identify design values that match the design tokens in `app/tokens.css`.
-  - For the design tokens that were identified, refer to `app/globals.css` to apply the right Tailwind utility classes.
-  - Break down the design into specific Shadcn components, Tailwind utiltiy classes, and design tokens you will use.
+  - Break down the design into specific Shadcn components you will use.
-  - You MUST theme the Shadcn components to match Atlassian Design System.
+  - You MUST theme the Shadcn components to match Atlassian Design System by applying the right Tailwind utility classes as per defined in `knowledge/tokens-mapping.md`.
-  - If you need more help in identifying which Tailwind CSS utility classes to use, please refer to `app/knowledge/tokens-mapping.md`.

 - Once you have finished analyzing the design, immediately create `plan.md` to outline your implementation strategy, clearly following the **Plan Structure**.
   - List out each task clearly under **Task Breakdown**.